LRE323/monthly-expenses-tracker/README.md

 * Creating and saving an new expense to the Room database
 * Handling of the back button
 * Updating an out of date expense
+* Deleting an expense
+* Sorting the expenses by date